 Restricting calories severely may seem like the obvious solution if you have a low basal metabolic rate, but the “metabolic burn” often falls as you reduce calories.
-That’s why some women with low thyroid can have weight gain even when they severely restrict calories.
+That’s why women with hypothyroidism can gain weight even when they’re hardly eating anything!
 In order to fix your metabolism, you have to understand your entire health picture, not just your thyroid.

-More women than men suffer from hypothyroidism, the condition occurs more frequently in women.
-And far more women with thyroid issues have problems with weight gain.
-Most thyroid problems occur within the gland itself and often don’t reveal themselves until a broader pattern of hormonal imbalance develops.
+Although men can also suffer from hypothyroidism, the condition occurs more frequently in women.
+And far more women with thyroid issues experience weight gain than men who have thyroid difficulties.
+Thyroid problems within the gland itself often go unnoticed until a broader pattern of hormonal imbalance develops.
 That’s why thyroid issues, menopause and weight gain often crop up at the same time for women.

 - Yo-Yo dieting.
-So many women spend a large portion of their lives dieting, usually in a yo-yo cycle of feasting and then fasting.
-This undermines your metabolism and decreases your metabolic rate, a compounding factor for the thyroid, especially during perimenopause.
+So many women spend a large portion of their lives bouncing between eating whatever they want and severely restricting calories.
+This “feast or fast” cycle undermines your metabolism and decreases your metabolic rate, a compounding factor for the thyroid, especially during perimenopause.

-- Women tend to internalize stress, which affects their adrenal, brain, and thyroid function, resulting in increased cravings for sweets and simple carbs to provide instant energy and feel good hormones.
+- Women tend to internalize stress, which affects their adrenal, brain, and thyroid function, among other things.
+This results in increased cravings for sweets and simple carbs to provide instant energy and boost “feel good” hormones.

 - Women experience monthly hormonal fluctuations that affect their biochemistry.